 Notes

 - Pre-soak bamboo skewers.
 This prevents the bamboo from burning during the cooking process.
-A short 30-minute soak is sufficient, so do so while the paneer is marinating.
+A short 30-minute soak is sufficient.

-- For best results, wear food grade gloves while assembling the skewers.
+- Wear food-grade gloves while assembling the skewers.
 This prevents the turmeric from staining your hands.
 Plus, your hands are completely odor-free after cooking!

 - Marinate for at least 30 minutes, but up to overnight.
-Paneer is a dense, fresh cheese, so it has a hard time holding on to flavors.
-A quick 30-minute soak works best for a weeknight meal, but a few hours or even overnight will really allow the paneer to soak up all those spices.
+Paneer is a dense, fresh cheese that needs time to absorb flavors.
+A 30-minute marination works best for a weeknight meal, but a few hours or overnight will allow the paneer to soak up all those spices.

 - Use the Air Fryer for weeknights and the Oven to serve a crowd.
 The Air Fryer method ensures crisp, golden edges, but the cooking time is longer since you have to cook the skewers in batches.
 If looking to shorten the cooking time or serve a crowd, go with the Oven method and use two baking sheets, if necessary.